- Booklet Binding

 Scoring paper before folding is a key skill here.

 The PDF prints out individual pages that have to be taped together to make the banner.
 I tape each page of the instructions side by side to the next to make a long, accordion folded unit that goes up on the wall somewhere.
 The title page goes first follow by the numbered steps.
 To tape them, I lay them out face down in the proper left to right order and tape the back first, then tape the front.
 I have had less mistakes that way.

 As you can imagine making a booklet with a hard binding is a long, multi-step sequence but possible after a demonstration and help from classmates.
+One learns by doing.

 Demonstration: I point to a step and immediately demonstrate that step making an example booklet before their eyes.
 I emphasize that the schematic is a reminder for them.